Bugel/sharkorddesktop/README.md

 2. Run the executable.

-## Building the project from source (experts only, usually not necessary)
+## Building the executable from source (experts only, usually not necessary)

 1. Clone the repository.